-That means there's no guarantee that the U.S. official conducting the interview will ask you all or any of the questions provided in this article, though many are drawn from actual interviews.
+That means there's no guarantee that the U.S. official conducting the green card interview in your marriage-based case will ask you all or any of the questions provided in this article, though many are drawn from actual interviews.
 The below questions should, however, get you and your fiancé or spouse started on the process of testing each other's memory.

 How Many Questions Will the Officer Ask About the Marriage?